 You’re probably already content marketing anyway

 Here’s the good news: Creating content is something authors are already good at.
 We spend hours and hours creating, crafting and perfecting content, in the form of our books.
+We’re already one step from the world of content marketing.
 And chances are we also have a natural inclination toward creating other types of content as well.
 For example …

 Many authors have blogs associated with their websites.
 This is an amazing tool, for one simple reason: It’s a public venue for writing to your audience, which has the added benefit of making you more discoverable online.